 Neglected and Derelict Buildings (NADB) negatively impact the health, safety, and welfare of Denverites and Denver neighborhoods.
 These properties pose serious fire risks, create environmental hazards, are often structurally insecure, and attract crime, trespassing and other illegal activities.

-That's why Councilmembers Sawyer, Kashmann, and Torres are partnering to strengthen the NADB ordinance.
+That's why Councilmembers Sawyer, Kashmann, and Torres and I partnered to strengthen the NADB ordinance, which has not been updated since 2012 (13 years!).
 In August 2024, Denver City Councilmembers Sawyer, Kashmann, and Torres convened a monthly working group with the Mayor's Office, Community Planning & Development (CPD), City Attorney's Office (CAO), Department of Public Health & Environment (DPHE), Public Safety (DPD and DFD), Office of Social Equity & Innovation (OSEI), and Human Rights & Community Partnerships (HRCP).
 As a result of these working group meetings, the City Agencies have started a first-of-its-kind in Denver Neglected & Derelict Buildings Task Force.
+The proposed bill would:

 If you have questions or comments, please e-mail DenverCouncil5@denvergov.org